Data Group Event Handler

 -

-After inserting a data record
+after inserting a record

 -